 And if your friends don't follow a gluten-free diet, you can enjoy it will all-purpose flour as well.

 Making an apple cake vegan is super easy, you just need to replace the on-vegan components such as egg, butter, and milk, with healthier options, like:

-- Diry-free milk combined with lemon juice that makes vegan buttermilk which makes a great vegan baking partner because it helps to rise baking goods and help to make this vegan apple cake light.
+- Diry-free milk combined with lemon juice makes vegan buttermilk which makes a great vegan baking partner because it helps to rise baking goods and help to make this vegan apple cake light.
 You can use it on cornbread or a vegan banana loaf.

-- Chia or Flax eggs - simply made combining these anti-oxidant packed seeds with warm water, and make a great egg replacement.
+- Chia or Flax eggs - simply made by combining these anti-oxidant packed seeds with warm water, and make a great egg replacement.

 - Flaxseed oil, extra virgin olive oil, coconut oil, or melted vegan butter - to replace regular butter.